Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Brush Manufacturing

-Three common ways used to connect the filaments to the handle are twist in wire, staple set, and strip brushes.
+Three common methods for attaching filaments to the handle are twist-in wire, staple set, and strip brushes.

 Staple Set Method

-Staple set block brushes are made using a block with holes drilled in a pattern that is determined by the needs of the application.
-The nylon filaments are stuffed into the holes and held in place using the U shaped staple method, resin or epoxy set, or the bar anchor method.
+Staple set block brushes are crafted using a block with holes drilled in a pattern tailored to the application’s requirements.
+Nylon filaments are inserted into these holes and secured using one of several methods: the U-shaped staple method, resin or epoxy, or the bar anchor method.

-The diameter of the holes range in size from 0.078 inch to 0.437 inch with the depths of the holes determined by their diameter.
-The common patterns for holes for flat style brushes are straight or staggered.
+The diameter of the holes ranges from 0.078 inch to 0.437 inch, with the depth of each hole corresponding to its diameter.
+For flat-style brushes, common hole patterns include straight or staggered arrangements.

 U Shaped Staple Method